 There’s really only one option for getting here (unless you own your own boat!), which is flying with Sharp Airlines from either Launceston (Tasmania) or Essendon (Victoria).
 The 19-seat turboprop plane takes about 30min from Tassie and an hour from Victoria – every seat is a window seat (except for one, which I’m assigned on both flights!), so you get nice views coming into Flinders Island.

-There is a ferry from Bridport in Tasmania that is operated weekly by Furneaux Freight, allowing you to bring your own vehicle.
-It’s an 8-hour trip with a schedule that is dependent on tides and weather conditions… we had considered this option before realising our trip out would have meant a departure time of 1am!
+There was a ferry from Bridport in Tasmania operated weekly by Furneaux Freight, which allowed you to bring your own vehicle.
+The trip took 8 hours with a schedule dependent on tides and weather conditions… but the service is no longer operating.

 Once on the island, a car is essential unless you’re on an organised tour.
 There is one option – Flinders Island Car Hire – which is located at the airport.
 Despite having a ground transportation monopoly, the prices are reasonable ($75-$80 per day), albeit the the cars are up to ten years old.
 The staff at the car hire desk are very friendly, meeting each flight and providing local advice and maps before sending you on your way.
 Although most roads are unsealed, we found them all to be in good condition and easily navigated in our 2WD rental car.

 Food & Accommodation